couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 Creating documents manually can be a timely process.
 A bulk import is also available and can be run like this:
 > [!IMPORTANT]
-> Download the `features.json` into the same folder as `./cbsh`, before running the following command
+> Download the `features.json` into the same folder as `./cbsh`, before running the following command.

 ```nushell
 doc import features.json
 ```